USA PvE Guide for Hearts of Iron IV: Learning to Fight With Two Swords

 • Four more level 2 ports next to each other.
 Two on each side of the existing port.

-Back on the mainland convert all of the civilian factroies in the following states to military factroies:
+Then convert all of the civilian factroies in the following states to military factroies:

 • New England